 “These people are not in the business of sustainability or environmental stewardship; they’ve got their own businesses,” Ciesla points out.
 “Most of us don’t have time to read our own business emails, let alone extra communications.”
 Ciesla uses

-(CBSM) as the model: while a typical marketing campaign focuses almost exclusively on one-way communication and may temporarily raise awareness about an issue, CBSM involves intensive, interactive work and two-way feedback at the community level and focuses on simple and incremental changes in habits, setting measurable short- and long-term goals and tracking progress.
+community-based social marketing (CBSM) as the model: while a typical marketing campaign focuses almost exclusively on one-way communication and may temporarily raise awareness about an issue, CBSM involves intensive, interactive work and two-way feedback at the community level and focuses on simple and incremental changes in habits, setting measurable short- and long-term goals and tracking progress.
 Communications are simple and occur within the context of the marketing campaigns.

 During the first phase of the energy campaign at the center, stakeholders met for a charrette-like discussion of the problems that needed to be solved and which aspects of these problems each stakeholder group could control.
 This discussion was eventually refined down to three actionable bullet points for each of three groups—landlords, tenant companies, and individual occupants.
 Landlords committed to re-lamping.
 Tenant companies agreed to do nighttime walk-through audits of lights and equipment left on.
 Occupants would turn off computers and monitors at night.
 During the first night of walk-through audits, employers left one of two small cards at each workstation, based on whether equipment was powered off: one thanked employees for contributing to the company’s energy goals and informed them they had been entered in an iPad raffle; the other simply stated that computers, chargers, or lights had been left on.
 Tenant companies will do these audits at random, roughly on a quarterly basis, but one company did another almost immediately and found a 12% increase in equipment powered down overnight.
 After the first phase of the energy campaign was over, HOK reported overall energy statistics in the lobby of each building using eight-foot-high red numbers.